Jeroen-van-der-Poel/Thesis-satellite-based-nowcasting-of-solar-radiation-with-AI-ML/README.md

 # Satellite-based Nowcasting of Solar Radiation with AI/ML

-This repository contains code and data pipelines for experimenting with state-of-the-art deep learning models for short-term solar radiation nowcasting, using geostationary satellite images.
+This repository contains code and a data pipeline for experimenting with state-of-the-art deep learning models for short-term solar radiation nowcasting, using geostationary satellite images.
 It includes implementations and training workflows for both **DGMR-SO** and **Earthformer** architectures.

 ## Data Preperation